 James is the Secretary of the Access to Justice and Legal Aid Committee of the International Bar Association.

 James’ previous directory recommendations include the following:

 “He is very good at explaining things to clients and being easily accessible.
 He is also good on his feet and on paper too.”
 “He is very impressive in complex cases, and he can do a very broad range of work which is helpful in inquests where specialisms can overlap.”
-Chambers and Partners 2016
+Chambers and Partner 2016

 “He is realistic.
 He identifies the points that are worth pursuing and he is tenacious when questioning witnesses without ever alienating a jury.
 He is tenacious but fair, which gets him the answers he is looking for.”
-Chambers and Partners 2017
+Chambers and Partner 2017

 Yes, please call Chambers mainline number +44 (0)20 7242 3555 and you will be directed to the out of hours phone lines.